TotalGriffLock/pyCECpi/README.md

 # What?
 There are some commercially available HDMI-CEC to IP interfaces for things like Control4, Crestron, etc. They cost hundreds of pounds/dollars.
 In the same universe, Home Assistant and Raspberry Pis exist.
 Surely, the expensive commercial offerings are not the only choice?

-# Shopping list
+# Shopping list - Prices are UK £ sterling at the time of writing
-Raspberry Pi Zero W (or Zero 2 W) - without presoldered headers
+Raspberry Pi Zero W (or Zero 2 W) - without presoldered headers £14.40 from thepihut
-SD card for Raspberry Pi OS
+SD card for Raspberry Pi OS £6.90 for a Sandisk from Amazon
-Adafruit PiOLED
+Adafruit PiOLED £14.10 from thepihut
-2x6 2.5mm pin header
+2x6 2.5mm pin header - a 40 pin header from the pihut is £1, you can make 6 from that, so £0.17
-3 x M2.5 18mm screws
+3 x M2.5 20mm screws - £3.79 from eBay - cheaper in bulk
-3 x M2.5 threaded inserts
+3 x M2.5 threaded inserts - £7.99 for 100 on amazon - £0.24 for 3
-1 x Mini-HDMI solderable breakout connector like https://www.aliexpress.com/item/1005006271343149.html
+1 x Mini-HDMI solderable breakout connector like https://www.aliexpress.com/item/1005006271343149.html - £4.16 for 5 delivered from aliexpress, so £0.84 each
-1 x HDMI to HDMI (preferably female to female, no pin header) breakout board such as this https://www.aliexpress.com/item/1005006160781514.html
+1 x HDMI to HDMI (preferably female to female, no pin header) breakout board such as this https://www.aliexpress.com/item/1005006160781514.html - £5.71 delivered from aliexpress
 Some short lengths of wire, 26AWG is probably fine

+TOTAL SO FAR £46.15

 # Tools required
 3d Printer